ljwagerfield/ljwagerfield.github.io/customer-validation.md

 >   Is it possible to learn the same things with less effort?

+-   Test the riskiest assumptions first.

+    -   Acceptable to build separate MVPs aimed at getting feedback on individual assumptions.

 -   Delay prevents startups from getting the feedback they need.

 -   Just enough for customer to visualise solution.